karlTGA/vosekast_control/README.md

 ### Development:

-To run in delelopment mode, use following command:
+To run in development mode, use following command:

 ```
 poetry run dev